rmalouf/abstractive/README.md

 Data and code for:

-  Malouf, Robert (2017).
+  Malouf, Robert (in press).
 Abstractive morphological learning with a recurrent neural network.
-Submitted.
+Morphology.